sdaitzman/sam.daitzman.com/now/courses.md

 This is the selection of courses I've taken so far at Olin.

+## Spring 2022
+*upcoming*

+- Affordable Design and Entrepreneurship Capstone: Rights & Privacy
+- User Experience Design
+- Anti-Carceral Feminism @ Wellesley College

 ## Fall 2021
-*upcoming*

 - Machine Learning
 - Fundamentals of Machine Shop Operations
-- Affordable Design and Entrepreneurship Capstone
+- Affordable Design and Entrepreneurship Capstone: Rights & Privacy
 - Tell the Story of What You Make

 ## Spring 2021